Welcome to the Financing Policies for Inclusive Education Systems project web area!

 All European Union (EU) member countries are moving towards greater educational inclusion.
 Promoting equity in educational opportunities is a clear strategic challenge for the EU member States.
 Countries’ systems of funding for education play a critical role in implementing the right to education for learners from disadvantaged backgrounds – including those with special educational needs and/or disabilities – and in developing inclusive education systems that promote participation and achievement for all learners.
 Effective inclusive education requires coherent financing mechanisms that promote flexibility in educational opportunities and support arrangements across sectors to provide meaningful educational experiences.

-Policy-makers across Europe recognise that funding mechanisms are a critical lever in reducing disparities in education.
+Policy-makers across Europe recognise that funding mechanisms are a critical lever in reducing disparity in education.
 They require more detailed information on the impact of funding mechanisms on inclusive education that can be used to guide their policy developments.
 The Financing Policies for Inclusive Education Systems (FPIES) project is a response to this identified policy need.

-FPIES will run over a three-year period from 2016 to 2018.
+FPIES has run over a three-year period from 2016 to 2018.
 It builds upon the one-year Financing of Inclusive Education project that ran throughout 2015.
 The project is funded by the European Commission’s Erasmus+ Key Action 3 ‘Forward-Looking Cooperation Projects’ framework.

 Participants and target group

-The FPIES project is based on direct co-operation between eight partners: the Ministries of Education in Italy, Lithuania, Netherlands, Norway, Portugal and Slovenia, the Universitat Ramon Llull, Spain, and the European Agency for Special Needs and Inclusive Education.
+The FPIES partnership is based on direct co-operation between eight partners: the Ministries of Education in Italy, Lithuania, Netherlands, Norway, Portugal and Slovenia, the Universitat Ramon Llull, Spain, and the European Agency for Special Needs and Inclusive Education.